yaikobzeray/dev-journal/activity_log.md

 Refactored async JavaScript code from callbacks to async/await.
 Much more readable and easier to debug.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Wednesday, 06 November 2024 — Entry 4

+Learned about JavaScript's event loop, microtask queue, and macrotask queue.
+Explains a lot of async behaviour.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*